15. Best of Portugal

 - tips

-Moreover, this excursion will also introduce you to the enticing regions of western Spain, with notable stops in the cities of Salamanca, Vigo, and Caceres.
+In addition, this trip will show you the beautiful western and northern parts of Spain, with stops in interesting towns like Salamanca, Vigo, and Caceres.

 Please click here to see the route on a map.